 When I shorted out cylinders one through three there was a drop in RPMs of about 125.
-When I did the same to cylinder, number four there was absolutely no decrease in the idling RPMs.
+When I did the same to cylinder, number four there was absolutely no decrease in the idling RPM.
 Since cylinder number four is now the focus of my diagnostics I decided to pull a spark plug out and see what it looked like.

 To my surprise it looked normal or at least like the other ones.
 So next I decided to do a quick engine compression test on the number four cylinder.
 Again to my surprise, this number four cylinder held compression as good as the other cylinders.

 I performed a cylinder leakage test, and this was kind of overlapping with the compression test.
 So I was not surprised that the cylinder held air pressure.
-After some thought about the test results I realized that the rough engine idle was because something was not happening on cylinder number four.
+After some thought about the test results I realized the rough engine idle was because something was not happening on cylinder four.

-The worn lobe only affects the opening of the valve and does not prevented it from sealing, which is why the compression and the cylinder leakage engine diagnostic tests appeared to be normal.
+The lobe only affects the opening of the valve and does not prevented it from sealing, which is why the compression and the cylinder leakage engine diagnostic tests appeared to be normal.